 - Do I need to change my diet after a sleeve gastrectomy?

-This is the most common weight loss surgery currently performed in Australia.
-The surgery is considered a restrictive procedure with 75-80 % of the stomach along the greater curve, removed permanently.

-This results in a reduction of volume and allows the patient to become full or reach satiety quicker than they would have before surgery.
+This procedure is the most common weight loss surgery currently performed in Australia.
+The surgery is considered a restrictive procedure as it permanently removes 75-80 % of the stomach along the greater curve.
+Due to the considerable reduction in stomach volume, patients can become full or reach satiety quicker than they would have before surgery.

-There is also an additional benefit to removing this part of the stomach is the loss of the hormone ghrelin, which is thought to be the hormone that drives the hunger sensation, so inhibiting it can minimise the desire to consume food excessively.
-Furthermore, there is some suggestion that small tube remnant of the stomach left behind during surgery can encourage faster transit through the stomach and into the small bowel releasing hormones GLP1 and PYY3-36 which help with better blood sugar control.
+There is also an additional benefit to removing this part of the stomach: the loss of the hormone ghrelin.
+Ghrelin is thought to be the hormone that drives the hunger sensation, so inhibiting it can minimise the desire to consume food excessively.
+Furthermore, there is some suggestion that the small tube remnant of the stomach left behind during surgery can encourage faster transit through the stomach and into the small bowel releasing the hormones GLP1 and PYY3-36, which support better blood sugar control.
 These effects combine to result in increased weight loss and reduced obesity-related co-morbidities.

 Do I need to change my diet after a sleeve gastrectomy?

 Initially, after the surgery, you will be on a liquid diet.
 This diet can include soups, shakes, and any other food you can drink with a straw.
 You will be on this food plan for the first two weeks after surgery.
 You can gradually transition to soft foods and a complete diet after your initial recovery.
 However, it is essential to remember that this operation, like other bariatric surgeries, is not a substitute for poor eating habits.
 The weight loss surgery can give you the ability to change your diet to a healthy one and ensure that it is sustainable.